jundalisay/superb/content/en/research/schumacher/pool-clearing/part-1.md

 2. Surplus countries will be short of local currency for exporters and will sell Tbills to get cash
 3. Balanced countries will be in same position as 12 months before

-> *Superphysics note: In Pantrynomics, the excess currency stays locked up and is not used to buy Tbills.
+> *Superphysics note: In Supereconomics, the excess currency stays locked up and is not used to buy Tbills.
 This makes the currency inert in order to reduce inflation.
 However, this might also starve the country of cash to cause a recession.
 That's why the other countries will be encouraged to travel to deficit countries and avail of their services, likely via tourism and hospitality, to empty the Clearing Fund.

 What would be the position of ownership of the deficit countries?
 - America sells 10x more to Britain